itzg/docker-minecraft-server/docs/configuration/server-properties.md

 The syntax of placeholders is DOS-style, `%VAR%`, to avoid being processed by Docker or the shell and the following options are available:

-`%VAR%`
+`%VAR%` or `%env:VAR%`

-: Replaced with the value of the environment variable `VAR`
+: Replaced with the resolved value or the environment variable `VAR`

-`%env:VAR%`

-: Also, replaced with the value of the environment variable `VAR`

 `%date:FMT%`

-: The `FMT` string is processed by [Java's DateTimeFormatter](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/format/DateTimeFormatter.html) and the current date/time is formatted.
+: Formats the current date/time with the given `FMT` string processed by [Java's DateTimeFormatter](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/format/DateTimeFormatter.html).

 Any declared or resolved environment variable may be referenced, such as `VERSION` and `TYPE`.
 Additionally, [Modrinth](../types-and-platforms/mod-platforms/modrinth-modpacks.md) and [Auto CurseForge](../types-and-platforms/mod-platforms/auto-curseforge.md) modpacks will expose the environment variables `MODPACK_NAME` and `MODPACK_VERSION`.
 The originally declared version, such as "LATEST" or "SNAPSHOT", is available in the variable `DECLARED_VERSION`